ohsu-comp-bio/regulon-enrichment/README.md

 # Enrich

-Enrich is a Python module used to predict the activity of regulatory proteins from RNAseq data.
+**regulon-enrichment** is a Python module used to predict the activity of regulatory proteins from RNAseq data.

 Enrich submodules: